 The student’s opportunity has not been completed and cannot be resumed because the test opportunity has expired.

-• For the CAST, CAAs, and CSA, assessments expire after 45 calendar days.
+• For CAST, the CAAs, and the CSA, assessments expire after 45 calendar days.

 • For the Summative ELPAC, the test opportunities for Listening and Reading expire after 45 calendar days and for Speaking and Writing, after 20 calendar days.